-A few months later, in August 1999, Friedman gave an interview to Peter Brimelow at Forbes Magazine in which he was specifically asked whether he supported Argentina's dollarization (Friedman, 1999b).
-Friedman's answer was not only internally contradictory but also inconsistent with a position he had consistently defended over the previous three decades.
+A few months later, in August 1999, Friedman gave an interview in which he was specifically asked whether he supported Argentina's dollarization (Friedman, 1999b).
+Friedman's answer was not only internally contradictory but also inconsistent with positions he had consistently defended over the previous three decades.
 He first said: "If I were an Argentinean, I'd be opposed!
 It means Argentina accepts U.S. monetary policy.
 It's the same as the euro.
 Argentina would deny itself monetary tools."
-But in the interview that took place six months earlier he had clearly stated that a currency board implied accepting U.S. monetary policy and that such system had worked well for both Hong Kong and Argentina.
-He had also emphasized many times that dollarization was the extreme case of a unified currency.
-Finally, he had also clarified that this system, although superficially similar to the euro, was fundamentally different.
-Friedman wrapped up his answer contradicting himself again: "if U.S. monetary policy continues to be good, [dollarization] probably it's desirable" (Friedman, 1999b).
-At least this last statement was consistent with his position in the debates with Roosa in 1967 and Arriazu in 1973.
-Brimelow then asked how integrated were the Argentine and the US economies and of not whether this could be an obstacle to dollarization.
-Friedman replied that they were not particularly integrated.
-"There's a much better case for [dollarization in] Canada."
-But then he seemed to contradict his previous answer: "As an economic matter, it [dollarization] makes sense.
-I'm not sure it makes sense as a political matter."
-The last statement he made on this subject is even more puzzling given his earlier positions:
+But in an interview that had taken place six months earlier he had clearly stated that a currency board implied accepting U.S. monetary policy and that such system had worked well for both Hong Kong and Argentina.10 He had also reiterated at that time that dollarization was the extreme case of a unified currency.
+Finally, Friedman said that this system, although superficially similar to the euro, was fundamentally different.
+He wrapped up his answer contradicting himself again: "if U.S. monetary policy continues to be good, [dollarization] probably it's desirable" (Friedman, 1999b).
+In other words, he seemed to think that improving the relative quality of monetary policy was an important criterion for dollarization.
+At least this last statement was consistent with the position he had held in the debates with Roosa in 1967 and Arriazu in 1973.

+When asked whether the lack of trade integration between Argentina and the United States could be an obstacle to dollarization, Friedman agreed.
+He thought there was "a much better case for [dollarization in] Canada", which was not entirely inconsistent with the "small country" criteria.
+On the other hand, if improving the quality of the monetary policy was an important criterion, then dollarization made a lot more sense for Argentina than for Canada.
+"As an economic matter, it [dollarization] makes sense.